 The Compensation Committee has authority to retain compensation consulting firms to assist it in the evaluation of executive officer and employee compensation and benefit programs.
-During 2019, the Compensation Committee did not retain or obtain the advice of any compensation consultant.
+In 2020, the Compensation Committee retained a specialized consultant to review the Bank's Salary Compensation scheme.
+The results of the consultant's review are expected to be presented to the Board for consideration in 2021.